Valued rank-metric codes: The framework of skew algebras

 of degree $k\leq n-1$, then the rank of $A$ is known to be at least $n-k$.
 We will show how one can compute $f_A\in S[G]$ for any $A$ given in $\Mat_n(R)$, where $S/R$ is a \emph{Galois extension of rings}, and how these constructions are \emph{compatible in terms of reduction}.
 We will use this last fact to discuss rank drops and consider some famous examples in the context of \emph{MRD codes}.

 The present section is organized as follows.
 In Section \ref{sec:dual}, we present some basic results in connection to \emph{integral bases} of $\LL/\K$.
 Section \ref{sec:0top} is devoted to Galois extensions of rings and associated skew algebras. \cref{thm:compatibility} is the main result of this section and relates skew algebras associated to $\mO_{\LL}/\mO_{\K}$ and $\Res(\LL,k)/\Res(\K,k)$, respectively.
 In Section \ref{sec:rank-drops}, we give a way of associating $\pi$-adic expansions to elements $f$ in $\Mat_n(\K)$ and discuss rank-drops when $f$ is viewed modulo a power of the maximal ideal $\m_{\K}$.
-In Section \ref{sec:rank_polynomials} we generalize the theory of rank-metric codes to local principle ideal rings: the main result of this section is Theorem \ref{th:norm}, which will be crucial for the creation of MRD codes over $\K$ not yielding MRD codes over prescribed residue rings.
-In Section \ref{sec:gabidulin} we present (variations of) prominent families of MRD codes and in Section \ref{sec:MRDreduction} we discuss their change of nature over the residue fields.
+In Section \ref{sec:rank_polynomials} we generalize the theory of rank-metric codes to local principle ideal rings: the main result of this section is Theorem \ref{th:norm}, which allows us to generalize finite field constructions of MRD codes over local principal ideal rings in Section \ref{sec:gabidulin}.
+In the same section, we prove, moreover, that when the ring is finite, then the image of a free code over the associated residue field determines whether the code is MRD or not.